mimachniak/sysopslife.pages/_posts/2021-05-01-M365-Lab-Setup-Office-and-Intune.md

 ![](/assets/images/M365-Lab/M365-Tenant-8.png)

-## Custom domian for LAB propuse without paying (LAB / PoC)
+## Custom domain for LAB purpose without paying (LAB / PoC)

 ### How to obtain free custom domain name for M365 Tenant?

 Domains can be bough on any DNS provider on your country or region, choosing domains is only depending on business needs.
-But for LAB or PoC propuse some time is good to have dedicated domin for testing and good representation of bussines case, but there is non free domain.
+But for LAB or PoC propose some time is good to have dedicated domain for testing and good representation of business case, but there is non free domain.

 But with help of community and with credentials for  "Gerenios Ltd" we can generated free domain dedicated for Office365 with names:

 >
-> **Notice:** Those domains are only LAB and POC propuse, don't use them for production.
+> **Notice:** Those domains are only LAB and POC purpose, don't use them for production.
 >

 * MyO365.site
 * MyO365.net
 * MyO365.online

-Orginal link to post: [https://o365blog.com/post/my-o365-site/](https://o365blog.com/post/my-o365-site/), all rights reserved to **Nestori Syynimaa**
+Original link to post: [https://o365blog.com/post/my-o365-site/](https://o365blog.com/post/my-o365-site/), all rights reserved to **Nestori Syynimaa**
 ### DNS records for Office 365

 **Step 1:** Open a browser in InPrivate session, and navigate in browser to [https://portal.office.com/](https://portal.office.com/) .
 **Step 2:** Login with credentials created in previous step like **adm.local@*****.onmicosoft.com**.
-**Step 3:** On diffrent tab navigate to link [https://www.myo365.site/](https://www.myo365.site/).
+**Step 3:** On different tab navigate to link [https://www.myo365.site/](https://www.myo365.site/).
 **Step 4:** On page click **"Login"** and if you are ask for credentials use your account that was created for new **tenant** with global administrator rights.

 ![](/assets/images/M365-Lab/M365-Lab-Domain-1.png)